daniel-isidro/hot_n_pop_song_machine/README.md

 # Requirements

-Anaconda virtual environment with Python 3.7.7 or higher and the following libraries/packages:
+We'll use the Anaconda virtual environment with Python 3.7.7 or higher and the following libraries/packages:

 ### Anaconda Python Packages